List of last words (21st century): 2020–2026

 — Brandon Hole, American mass shooter (15 April 2021), last post on Facebook, less than an hour before carrying out the Indianapolis FedEx shooting which killed 9 people including himself.
-(Note: Brandon Hole's actual last words during the day of the mass shooting itself are unknown as a witness who reported hearing him yelling could not understand what he was saying.)
+(Note: Hole's actual last words during the day of the mass shooting itself are unknown as a witness who reported hearing him yelling could not understand what he was saying.)